SNAPSHOT-India stocks, bonds, rupee, swap, call at 0801 GMT

 -------------------------------------

-The benchmark five-year swap rate falls 1 basis point to 7.49 percent, while the one-year rate also drops 1 bp to 8.07 percent.
+The benchmark five-year rate up 1 bp at 7.09 percent, while the one-year rate unchanged at 7.61 percent.

 CALL MONEY